Skip to content

 Eco-neutral first

 Volunteering is amazing.
 I will always encourage it.
 However, it’s not where I would recommend anyone to start if they want to make the world a better place.
 Step one is always to focus on yourself.
 Take only your fair share of this planet and make sure to live within the earth’s boundaries and start an eco-neutral lifestyle.
 You simply cannot help others if you’re taking a slice of the pie that’s too big in my opinion.
 Once you’ve established that, you can look at an eco-positive lifestyle.
 Want to know how I did that?
-Read about my journey towards an eco-positive lifestyle here, here, here and here.
+Read about my journey towards an eco-positive lifestyle in my evaluation of 2017/2018, 2018/2019, 2019/2020 and 2020/2021.

 Time